vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

 # Fibonacci

-We want to define a function `fibonacci`, which calculates the n-th number in the Fibonacci sequence.
+We want to define a function `fibonacci`, which calculates the N-th number in the Fibonacci sequence.

 ```
 fnc fibonacci (n:u32) u32 {
 };
 ```

-This function takes a single argument of type `u32` (32-bit unsigned integer) and returns a value of the same type;
+This function takes a single argument of type `u32` (32-bit unsigned integer) and returns a value of the same type.

-If `n` is 0 or 1, immediately return the Fibonacci value.
+If `n` is 0 or 1, immediately return the Fibonacci number.

 ```
     if (< n 2) {